jimmielin/cs205-spring-20-final/docs/stilt_aws_slurm_workflow.md

 Creating CloudFormation stack...
 Do not leave the terminal until the process has finished
 ```

+**Note on master node size:** Use `t3.xlarge` at initialization simply because it will allow you to install the software environment faster.
+Once that is set up you can feel free to switch to `t3.micro` or `t2.micro` covered by the free tier - it will be plenty!

 You will be able to find the finished configuration file, `~/.parallelcluster/config` looking something like this:
 ```